GeoscienceAustralia/ptha/R/install/NCI_with_R_330/README.md

-This folder contains info to guide installation of rptha on NCI:
+This folder contains info to guide installation of rptha on NCI, using their R/3.3.0 build:
 * package_installs.R -- script + explanation on how to install dependencies for rptha package.
 This is surprisingly hard.
 BE SURE TO READ THE COMMENTS, if you just run the script it will fail.
 * R_modules.sh -- A file containing NCI modules to source before building or using the rptha package.
 It is discussed in package_installs.R
 * ./.R -- a 'hidden' directory that you should copy to your home directory before installing packages